-Unit topics include: Novel study; Poetry; Introduction to Shakespeare; Film Study.
+Unit topics include: modern poetry; novel study; introduction to Shakespeare; film study.

 This subject leads to Year 10 English.
-This subject caters to all students.

 - Reading, comprehending and interpreting a variety of texts, both individually and in groups. - Creating literary texts, including hybrid texts that innovate on aspects of other texts.